Does it ever snow in Mexico?

 Pico de Orizaba

-The highest mountain in Mexico has some of the most spectacular snowy landscapes, but this adventure is reserved for those who do not suffer from any type of vertigo.
+Pico de Orizaba is the highest mountain in Mexico with the most spectacular snowy landscapes.
+Due to its dizzying heights and challenging terrain, this adventure is reserved for those who do not suffer from any type of vertigo.

 Does it snow in Mexico City?